Oluwasetemi/css-note/slides.md

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">CSS Transitions</h3>

-The CSS <kbd>transition</kbd> property is an essential tool when discussing CSS animations.
+The CSS `transition` property is an essential tool when discussing CSS animations.
 When navigating through a website, you might notice that many elements change states.
-Instead of a sudden, jarring switch between an element's initial state and its target state, the <kbd>transition</kbd> property helps create smooth, gradual shifts.
+Instead of a sudden, jarring switch between an element's initial state and its target state, the `transition` property helps create smooth, gradual shifts.
 This enhances the user experience by making interactions feel more fluid and less abrupt.

 Hover over these two circles to notice the difference: the red circle has a transform effect on hover, while the blue circle doesn't.